Table of Contents

-If super-fast page loading speed is your top-most priority, you should consider DreamHost.
-After months of testing, it is ranked among the best here on the Hosting Tribunal, as it provides stellar performance on all important parameters, including loading speed, loading speed under stress, and uptime.
+If super-fast page loading speed is your top-most priority, you should consider SiteGround.
+After months of testing, it is ranked among the best here on Hosting Tribunal, as it provides stellar performance on all important parameters, including loading speed, loading speed under stress, and uptime.
 Additionally, the support team is knowledgeable and useful, and can help with speed optimization quite a lot.

-Of course, when choosing a host, it is always advisable to check more reviews to get a clearer idea whether the hosting provider suits you or not.
+Of course, when choosing a host, it is always advisable to check more reviews to get a clearer idea of whether the hosting provider suits you or not.